JdeRobot/smart-traffic-sensor-lab/README.md

       \-- train.record
 ```

-   To launch the re-training we have to:
+   To launch the re-training you have to:

    1. Go to the directory models/research/object_detection/legacy
    2. Copy the data directory to hold the files needed for training (see above)